Scripting Manifestation: How to Write Your Desired Reality

 Then, close the book and let it go.

 You do not need to obsess over the script or read it twenty times a day.
-The energetic work has been done; the intention has been sent.
-Close the journal, go about your day, and look for the inspired actions and opportunities the universe starts putting in your path to make your script a reality.
+Close the journal, go about your day, and notice the inspired actions, conversations, or choices that match the version of you in the scene.